Exeter Police pleading community to come forward to solve homicide

-EXETER, California (KGPE) — A man shot in front of his own home has Exeter Police investigators busy and whoever did this is still on the loose.
+EXETER, California (KSEE) — A man shot in front of his own home has Exeter Police investigators busy and whoever did this is still on the loose.

 In a press release, police said it happened at a home off Filbert Road near Maple Street around 8 p.m.
 Wednesday.
 Raymond Hernandez, 58, was standing in front of his home when a car pulled up in the front.